ajaykumarsampath/GPU-APG-water-network/README.md

 The file main_effinet.cu contains the main function.
 The list of functions is given in the file api_effinet_cuda.cuh.
 Before executing the actual algorithm, memory for all the variables involved is allocated in GPU.
-This include the system state, control, system dynamic equations, tree strucute, dual variables and all the off-line matrices.
-All matrix multipliactions are perfomed used cuBLAS library.
+This includes the system state, control, system dynamic matrices, tree strucute, cost function and constraints on state and control input.
+All the computations that re involved in the APG algorithm are matrice-vecotor multiplications.
+The matrices that are invovled depends only on the system dynamics, constraints, cost function and tree structure.
+Therefore these matrices need not be calculated every sampling time.
+Appendix B of the paper provide details about these matrices.
+These matrices are implemented in the file Effinet_factor_step.cuh.
+Note that these calculation need to be preformed before the actual APG algorithm and need not be accounted in the actual runtime of the algorithm.

 The steps of the algorithm APG algorithm is given by Equation 26 of the paper.
 This is implemented in the file Effinet_APG.cuh.
-For each step in the algorithm, we defined a function -- for the extration step Equation 26(a), dual gradient calcualtion Equation 26(b), proximal function with respect to g 26(c) and dual variable update 26(d).
-All the off-line matrics are given by the Appendix B in the paper.
-These calculations are implemented in the file Effinet_factor_step.cuh.
-Note that these calculation need to be preformed before the actual APG algorithm.
-These off-line calcualtion depend on the tree structure, system dynamics and cost function.
-As long as they are constant, the resulting off-line matrices need not be changed.
+For each step in the algorithm, we defined a function -- for the extrapolation step Equation 26(a), dual gradient calcualtion Equation 26(b), proximal function with respect to g 26(c) and dual variable update 26(d).

 The main computational step in this algorithm is the dual gradient calcualtion.
 This is the Algorithm 1 in the paper and coded in the file Effinet_solve_Step.cuh.